These Chocolate Meringue Cookies are crispy on the outside and chewy on the inside. These airy meringue kisses blissfully melt in your mouth.

 Can you freeze Meringue Cookies?

-FREEZE: These are very delicate cookies; I do not recommend freezing them.
+FREEZE: These are delicate cookies.
+I do not recommend freezing them.

-Cream of tartar helps stabilize the egg whites and prevent cracking.
-If you don’t have it, this recipe can be made without it!
+Yes, cream of tartar helps stabilize the egg whites and prevent cracking.
+This recipe cannot be made without it!

 You will see the foam bubbles in the egg whites become too big, making it hard to maintain their structure.
 The bubbles will lose their bond and will deflate.